tianyang1027/chat-with-docs/README.md

 # chat-with-docs

 Input one or more documents to chat-with-docs app, it will generate a summary, and then answer your questions based on the text content.
 It is currently a demo showing the principle, and there is no subdivision logic yet.
-Based on the Chat completions api and embedding api of gpt3.5, it is easy to implement with the vector database.
+Based on the chat completions api and embedding api of gpt3.5, it is easy to implement with the vector database.

 ## Setup